Do You Know How to Avoid an Investment Scam?

 Fraudsters claim the additional payments are necessary to pay taxes, bonds, security deposits, insurance, or other transactional fees required to complete the deal.
 Eventually, the investors walk away, realizing they have been duped, Powers said.
 In one case prosecuted and won in 2015 by the Securities and Exchange Commission (SEC), investors were bilked out of millions of dollars by fictitious brokerage firms promising to bring non-existent Brazilian bonds to market.

 Also known as "Pump and Dump," in this scheme, promoters first "pump" the price of a stock they hold using misleading or false information, and then sell, or "dump," it quickly.
-The scammers use the internet, email, and fake newsletters to promote the target stock.
+Scammers use the internet, email, and fake newsletters to promote the target stock.
 A variation on this scheme involves identity theft.
 Hackers gain access to online brokerage accounts and use them to buy up a particular stock, driving up the price.
 The fraudsters then sell their holdings at the inflated price and leave other shareholders in the lurch.

 Initial Coin Offerings

 These are a way to raise capital for new technology platforms using cryptocurrency.
 Not all initial coin offerings (ICOs) are regulated by the SEC.
 They can be easily promoted using social media, creating an ideal environment for con artists.
 In Oct.
 2020, the SEC charged technology entrepreneur John McAfee with fraudulently promoting an ICO and then selling his holdings in a pump and dump scheme.
 The North American Securities Administrators Association (NASAA) has designated cryptocurrency and such ICOs as an emerging threat to investors.